energyquantified/eq-python-client/docs/userguide/period-instances.rst

     <Periodseries: resolution=<Resolution: frequency=NONE, timezone=CET>, curve="DE Nuclear Capacity Available MW REMIT", instance=<Instance: issued="2020-07-15 07:30:54+00:00", tag="FKqarmJMZUBbe-VcFtYczA">, begin="2020-01-01 00:00:00+01:00", end="2020-06-01 00:00:00+02:00">,
     <Periodseries: resolution=<Resolution: frequency=NONE, timezone=CET>, curve="DE Nuclear Capacity Available MW REMIT", instance=<Instance: issued="2020-07-13 19:07:48+00:00", tag="fj6UVXudDMsgXhzVIxWuFQ">, begin="2020-01-01 00:00:00+01:00", end="2020-06-01 00:00:00+02:00">]

+The return type from ``load()`` is a :py:class:`~energyquantified.utils.PeriodseriesList`.
+This is a subclass of Python's built-in list with two helpful methods:

+ * :py:meth:`~energyquantified.utils.PeriodseriesList.to_timeseries` converts
+   the list of :py:meth:`~energyquantified.data.Periodseries` to a :py:class:`~energyquantified.utils.TimeseriesList` of :py:class:`~energyquantified.data.Timeseries`.
+It requires you to specify a **frequency** for the output time series.

+ * :py:meth:`~energyquantified.utils.PeriodseriesList.to_dataframe` converts the
+   list of period-bsed series to a ``pandas.DataFrame``.
+Like the :py:meth:`~energyquantified.utils.PeriodseriesList.to_timeseries` method above, it also requires you to specify a **frequency** for the time series in the output data frame.

 Like with the ``load()`` method for time series instances, specify **issued_at_latest**, **issued_at_earliest**, **tags** and **exclude_tags** for further filtering.
 You can also set **limit** to limit the number of